-This Appendix presents the Australian Energy Market Commission's (the AEMC's or Commission's) assessment and reasoning of the three Rule change proposals seeking to address congestion in the Snowy region.
-These proposals are: Snowy Hydro's Abolition of the Snowy Region proposal (Abolition alternative)39; Macquarie Generation's Split Snowy Region proposal (Split Snowy Region proposal); and the Southern Generators' Congestion Pricing and Negative Residue Management Arrangements for the Snowy Region proposal (Southern Generators' Congestion Pricing proposal).
+This Appendix presents the Australian Energy Market Commission's (the Commission's) assessment and reasoning of the three Rule change proposals seeking to address congestion in the Snowy region.
+These proposals are: Snowy Hydro's Abolition of the Snowy Region proposal (Abolition proposal); Macquarie Generation's Split Snowy Region proposal (Split Snowy Region proposal); and the Southern Generators' Congestion Pricing and Negative Residue Management Arrangements for the Snowy Region proposal (Southern Generators' Congestion Pricing proposal).
 These proposals are described fully in Section 1 of the respective determinations.